Live Chat Now

 FAQs: Accounting Courses

-If you choose to pursue a higher level degree, such as our Master's Degree in Accounting or our Master’s Degree in Accounting and Financial Management, you may take more advanced or industry-tailored courses, such as Governmental and Not-for-profit Accounting, Managerial Accounting, Management of Financial institutions, or Accounting Fraud Criminology and Ethics.
+If you choose to pursue a higher level degree, such as our Master's Degree in Accounting or our Master’s Degree in Accounting and Financial Management, you may take more advanced or industry-tailored courses, such as Governmental and Not-for-Profit Accounting, Managerial Accounting, Management of Financial institutions or Accounting Fraud Criminology and Ethics.

 You can absolutely learn accounting through online courses.
 Both our bachelor’s and master’s degrees in accounting can be completed in an online format.
 In fact, an online degree program in accounting is identical to an in-person program, the only difference being whether you learn online or in a classroom.

-1Credits and degrees earned from this institution do not automatically qualify the holder to participate in professional licensing exams to practice certain professions.
+2Credits and degrees earned from this institution do not automatically qualify the holder to participate in professional licensing exams to practice certain professions.
 Persons interested in practicing a regulated profession must contact the appropriate state regulatory agency for their field of interest.
 For instance, typically 150 credit hours of post-secondary education are required to meet state regulatory agency education requirements for CPA licensure.

 Coursework may qualify for credit towards the State Board of Accountancy requirements.
 However, it is the student’s responsibility to contact the state board of accountancy for the jurisdiction in which they are applying to determine whether they have completed the appropriate credit hours and coursework to qualify to take the CPA exam.